google/cel-spec/doc/langdef.md

 Note that negative numbers are recognized as positives with the unary `-` operator from the grammar.
 For the sake of a readable representation, the escape sequences (`ESCAPE`) are kept implicit in string tokens.
-The meaning is that in strings without the `r` or `R` (raw) prefix, `ESCAPE` is processed, whereas in strings with they stay uninterpreted.
+This means that strings without the `r` or `R` (raw) prefix process `ESCAPE` sequences, while in strings with the raw prefix they stay uninterpreted.
 See documentation of string literals below.

 The following identifiers are reserved due to their use as literal values or in the syntax: